 I loved the program and got so much out of the two years I spent writing and learning at USC so I wanted to share my insights about the application process in case it helped any anxious applicants.
 God knows I was incredibly anxious while working on my application and I even cried over not being able to put a bookcase together during the last couple weeks of working on it, so maybe these vids and resources will help some applicants be less stressed through the process.

 The videos I made on this topic are specifically about the writing sample portion of this application.
 In my video, I discuss things I thought I did well in my writing sample, things I think I could have done a little better, and any insights or tips I have that will hopefully ease an applicant’s mind about what to write about.

-But that’s not all.
-I also wanted to share my actual writing sample documents with you guys.
-So here they are!
+But I also wanted to share my actual writing sample documents with you guys, so here they are below.
 The original documents that made up my USC writing sample as well as some additional downloadable PDF files are below.

 MY USC WRITING SAMPLE DOCUMENTS

 My Challenge A Scene

 (In addition, here’s a version that includes my present-day, hand-written notes: Challenge A Scene with new notes

 And here’s a revised version of this scene that I’m quite proud of and just revised this week.
 Give it a read here: